 Snowmelt facility hours

-The snowmelt facility is currently open 24 hours, 7 days a week.
+The snowmelt facility is currently closed.

 The Strathcona County Snowmelt Facility is located on the south side of Highway 16 and west of Highway 824.

 Noise levels will be monitored during operating hours and permit holders are reminded that tailgate banging is not permitted.

 1. Will the facility be open 24 hours per day?Permanent link to Will the facility be open 24 hours per day?

 Once ground conditions allow, the snowmelt facility will be open 24 hours, seven days a week.

 2. Who has access to the Snowmelt Facility?Permanent link to Who has access to the Snowmelt Facility?

 Permit holders (usually contractors) who have purchased a Snowmelt Facility permit will have access to the facility during operating hours.
 If you do not have a permit, you will not be granted access to the facility.

 3. How do I purchase a Snowmelt Facility Permit?Permanent link to How do I purchase a Snowmelt Facility Permit?

 To purchase a Snowmelt Facility pass, please visit our office located at 370 Streambank Avenue during business hours of 8:30 a.m. – 4:30 p.m. (closed from 12:00 p.m. – 1 p.m.).
 Permits are $100 per pass.